Save the planet. Start in this one-of-a-kind program that combines chemical, civil and geological engineering.

 Learn at UND's Institute for Energy Studies (IES).
 This multidisciplinary institute is focused on training a generation of energy experts.
 Our graduates will develop energy technologies that are economically competitive, reliable, sustainable and politically and environmentally acceptable.

-Participate in research at the UND Energy & Environmental Research Center (EERC), which works with state, federal and industry clients to solve energy and environmental needs.
+Participate in research at the UND Energy & Environmental Research Center.
+The EERC works with state, federal and industry clients to solve energy and environmental needs.